-Spirulina: Do Risks of Contamination Outweigh the Benefits?Updated: April 28, 2017Green Living
+Spirulina: Do Risks of Contamination Outweigh the Benefits?Green Living

 Spirulina is a particular type of cyanobacteria (blue-green) algae.
 In reality, the color is closer to green-black than blue-green.
 In fact, the powder is so dark that it appears almost as black as that food poisoning remedy known as activated charcoal.
 You can see this characteristic from the picture above.
 Spirulina is incredibly fine like activated charcoal too.
 As a result, you can make a huge mess if you spill it, which is probably why spirulina tablets have become so popular as an alternative to the powder.

 So what makes this particular superfood so special?
 Why has it been embraced so strongly in the healthfood community as a popular supplement?
 Is taking spirulina a serious or spurious proposition?

 Spirulina was used by many ancient civilizations, such as the Aztecs, starting sometime before the 16th century.
 It seems that ancestral cultures from South America enjoyed their fair share of superfoods such as Incan maca.

 The discovery of spirulina’s historical usage led to its modern cultivation and eventually, the spirulina industry that launched in the 1970s and remains vibrant today.

 Numerous articles extol the amazing powers of spirulina, which are not hard for healthfood newbies to (literally) swallow.
 Spirulina is high in protein, a definite buzzword today.
 Unlike many plant foods, it is also a complete protein – a major selling point.
 As a sole source of protein, however, spirulina is not recommended.
 It would require a huge quantity to provide the required amino acids in the necessary amounts to sustain health.
 This despite the fact that amino acids make up 62% of spirulina.